Veikkosuhonen/fft/docs/testing.md

 ## Unit tests

-The algorithms and utility classes in the project are unit tested.
+All the algorithms and utility classes in the project are tested.
 Code coverage report is generated with JaCoCo:
 ![](https://github.com/Veikkosuhonen/fft/blob/main/docs/jacoco_report.png)

 The important DFT correctness tests are in [DFTTest](https://github.com/Veikkosuhonen/fft/blob/main/fft/src/test/java/DFTTest.java).
 DFT algorithms are tested on sample sizes from 1 to 2048 on a generated signal with known non-resonating frequencies, making correctness easy to test.
 For example, when the signal has a period 3 sine wave, `dftResult[3] == 0.5`.

+Some other important unit tests are [DCTTest](https://github.com/Veikkosuhonen/fft/blob/main/fft/src/test/java/DCTTest.java) for DCTs and
+[ChunkQueueTest](https://github.com/Veikkosuhonen/fft/blob/main/fft/src/test/java/ChunkQueueTest.java) for the synchronized queue data structure.

 ## Performance testing

 The performance of DFT- and DCT-algorithms are tested with different sample sizes and the results are plotted.
 Each algorithm is ran for 50 warmup rounds and 100 trial rounds for each sample size and the runtime average is saved.
+The benchmark main-class is [BenchmarkSuite](https://github.com/Veikkosuhonen/fft/blob/main/fft/src/test/java/benchmark/BenchmarkSuite.java).

 ![](https://github.com/Veikkosuhonen/fft/blob/main/docs/benchmark1.png)